mbaumer/us_hep_funding/docs/_states/MI.md

 <a name="MI-12"></a>
 [Back to top](#top)
 ## MI-12 -- Rep. Debbie Dingell (D)
+### Committees
+Debbie Dingell is the #24 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $10,921,000.00 in SC HEP grants.